KxSystems/docs-v1/docs/reference/internalfunctions.md

 Streaming-execute over file `x`, used for example in kdb+tick to replay logfiles in a memory-efficient manner.

-A logfile is just a list of lists, and each list is read in turn and executed (see [value](Reference/value "wikilink")) either via value or `.z.ps` if it is defined.
+A logfile is just a list of lists, and each list is read in turn and evaluated, either by [`value`](metadata/#value) or by [`.z.ps`](dotz/#zps-set) if it is defined.

 Here, for demonstration purposes, we manually create a logfile, and play it back through `-11!`.
-This is functionally equivalent to doing `value each get `:logfile`"` but uses far less memory.
+This is functionally equivalent to doing ``value each get `:logfile`` but uses far less memory.
 ```q
 q)`:logfile.2013.12.03 set () / create a new,empty log file
 `:logfile.2013.12.03